100+ Free Online Resources to Learn to Code for Beginners

 72. Codecademy Learn Python

-Whoah, whoah, whoah…you mean to tell me that Codecademy has a Python class??
+Whoah, whoah, whoah…you mean to tell me that Codecademy has a project-based Python class??
 But of course they do!

 73. w3schools Python Tutorial